Skip to content

 Repositories

-Local copies of the github repositories are kept in /afs/cern.ch/eng/sl/lintrack/omc_repos/.
+Local copies of the GitHub repositories are kept in /afs/cern.ch/eng/sl/lintrack/omc_repos/.
 There is a shortcut available on the lintrack welcome screen to update all repositories.

 These repositories are used in the python_edge environment and might be modified online to test new features or fix issues.